davideproment/WCST2019/index.md

 - Stéphane Randoux (TBC)

 ## Fees and financial support
-There are no workshop fees, and accommodation and meals will be covered for all the participants (up to a limit of 40 partipants in total).
+There are no workshop fees.
+Accommodation and meals will be covered for all the participants (up to a limit of 40 partipants in total).

-Limited funds are available to cover travel expenses; please contact the organisers if you require financial assistance for your travel.
+Limited funds are available to cover travel expenses.
+If you require financial assistance for your travel, please mention this during your registration.

 ## Registration
-If you would like to participate to the workshop please contact Davide Proment (d.proment@uea.ac.uk).
+To register to the workshop, please contact Davide Proment (d.proment@uea.ac.uk).

 ## Organisers
 - Davide Proment (University of East Anglia, UK)